Skip to main content

 Get started by logging in to Mottle with your Google, Microsoft or Github account.

 Logging in will automatically create a new blank bot, called MottleBot.
-We'll change the name in the next step.

 2. Customize your bot